TUDelft-MUDE/book/book/fem/poisson2d.md

 ## Weak form

-As usual, we start with multiplying the strong form equation with a (for now arbirtary) test function and integrating over the domain
+As usual, we start with multiplying the strong form equation with a (for now arbitrary) test function and integrating over the domain

 $$
 -\int_\Omega w\nu \Delta u\,d\Omega = \int_\Omega wq\,d\Omega